Skip to main content

 A Systems Biology Perspective on Hormonal Interventions

 Hormonal therapies do not act on a single variable.
 As seen in gender-affirming hormone therapy (GAHT), introducing exogenous hormones causes cascading effects across multiple systems, including cardiometabolic, hematologic, and hepatic markers.
 This principle holds true for all forms of HRT.
 Administering testosterone, for example, influences insulin sensitivity, red blood cell production (hematocrit), and liver function.
 A purely pharmacological approach addresses the primary hormone deficiency.
-A approach uses nutrition to support all the secondary systems that are impacted.
+A systems biology approach uses nutrition to support all the secondary systems that are impacted.

 This involves several layers of nutritional strategy: